Modelling transition phenomena of scientific coauthorship networks: Modeling the transition of degree distributions

-The transition from Poisson to power-law is smooth in DBLP-Math, but nonsmooth in PNAS (Fig.~\ref{fig2}).
-A reason for the difference is that the components of large degree nodes in the two data are different.
+The transition from Poisson to power-law is smooth in DBLP-Math, but not in PNAS (Fig.~\ref{fig2}).
+A reason for the difference is that the components of large degree nodes in the two datasets are different.
 Authors with large degrees in PNAS partly come from large paper teams~(Fig.~\ref{fig6}), but DBLP-Math has no large paper team.
 If an author only writes papers with small paper teams, the growing process of his/her degree is smooth.
-In our model, this process is represented by the smoothly increasing process of each research team's cumulative size~(Eq.~\ref{eq0}).
-Meanwhile, the model parameter $q$ tunes the proportion of large paper teams.
-Hence, when $q$ is very small, the transitions of modeled networks, e.g. Modeled network 2, are smooth.
+In our model, the growing process is represented by the smoothly increasing process of each research team's cumulative size~(Eq.~\ref{eq0}).
+Meanwhile, model parameter $q$ tunes the proportion of large paper teams.
+Hence, when $q$ is small, the transitions of modeled networks, e.~g.
+Modeled network 2, are smooth.

-To further show the geometric aspect of the model is actually necessary in fitting the empirical degree distributions, we generate a random hypergraph with the same distribution of hyperedge sizes as that of Modelled network 2.
-The nodes of each hyperedge are selected randomly.
-The network has a community structure (MO$=0.434$), small-world and degree-assortativity properties, but its degree distribution follows a generalized Poisson and has no power-law tail.
-Therefore, the power-law tails in the modeled distributions of collaborators per author have no direct relation with the corresponding distributions of hyperedge sizes.